mantis3de/CrawlerKit-docs/docs/faq.md

     Follow the [Getting Started in 5 Minutes](getting-started/quick-start.md) guide.
 It walks you from import to a playable room with a party, an enemy and loot.

 ??? question "Can I use my own 3D models, sprites and art?"
     Absolutely — that's the intended workflow.
 You drag your own wall, floor, stair, item, portrait and enemy prefabs/sprites into the editors.
-CrawlerKit handles the logic and placement.
+Dungeon Crawler Framework handles the logic and placement.

 ??? question "Can I change the number of party members?"
     The Character Generator is built around a classic four-member party (Front Left, Front Right, Back Left, Back Right).
 The party data is ScriptableObject-based, so the layout is consistent across the framework; changing the count requires source modifications.